 - Where am I in my business journey?
 Do I need a website with all the bells and whistles yet?

 - Is my business likely to drastically change in the next two years?

 - What is included in the cost of the website?

-- What type of maintainence will the website need and who will be doing it?
+- What type of maintenance will the website need, and who will be doing it?

 - When do I need to review my website to check that it’s doing what it should be?

 We hoped this helped clear up some of the ideas around investment for a website.
-We’ll probably do a two part for this as there we loads more to say so keep your eyes peeled for that.
-If you are wondering about how much your own website might cost, give us a shout and we’ll be happy to get you over some details.
+If you are wondering how much your own website might cost, give us a shout, and we’ll be happy to get you over some details.

-If you’re just starting up then a starter website might be exactly what you’re looking for.
-We offer brochure, starter websites from £750 – and as we discussed in the post, this website won’t do everything for you but it’ll be suitable for a new business who’s ready to show themselves off online!
+If you’re just starting up then, a starter website might be precisely what you’re looking for.
+We offer brochure, starter websites from £2,250 – and as we discussed in the post, this website won’t do everything for you, but it’ll be suitable for a new business who’s ready to show themselves off online!

-You can chat to us more about this by sending us a message to firstname.lastname@example.org or on any of our social media channels.
+You can chat more about this by sending us a message at firstname.lastname@example.org or on any of our social media channels.